Get a Free Bag When You Sign Up Today

 It’s important to note the flavor profile of a flat white coffee drink and how it differentiates from traditional Italian-style espresso drinks.

-Since the ratio of espresso to milk ranges from one to two or one to three, the flat white has a stronger espresso flavor than something like a latte.
-The addition of microfoam that’s steamed to 130 to 135 Fahrenheit adds a pleasant sweetness to support the espresso, rather than simply a tool of dilution.
+Since the ratio of espresso to milk ranges from one to two or one to three, the flat white has a stronger coffee flavor than something like a latte.
+The addition of foamed milk that’s steamed to 130 to 135 Fahrenheit adds a pleasant sweetness to support the espresso, rather than simply a tool of dilution.

 Similar Drinks